xingyin2024/git-class/git-explanation.md

 1.  **Make Changes**: Modify files in your working directory.
 2.  **Stage Changes**: Add the files you want to commit to the staging area using `git add`.
 3.  **Commit Changes**: Commit your staged changes to the repository using `git commit`.
+4.  **Push Changes**: Send your committed changes to a remote repository (like GitHub or GitLab) using git push.
+This makes your updates available to others or backs them up to the remote server.

 For example: